Our curriculum evolves each year to ensure it is suitably adapted to every class.

 When children first start to learn to read, it is important that they have books that enable them to read most of the text fluently, whilst still offering them the correct level of challenge.

 Children are assessed on their reading skills using Benchmark reading assessments, at the end of each term.

-At Braintcroft E-ACT Primary Academy we teach English through an adaptation of ‘Talk for Writing.’
+We teach English through an adaptation of ‘Talk for Writing.’
 Pupils engage with a fiction unit and a non -fiction unit every term.
 The units are usually taught across three weeks and are split into:

 Imitate week – Pupils learn the story and text really well and produce writing around it.

 Innovate week- Pupils begin to adapt the text with their own ideas.